GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

-# gHacks - How to Host a gHack
+# How to Host a gHack

 In a post-covid world, virtual events will be the way of the future for some time.
 Participating in a team-based hands-on event virtually may be a new concept for many.
 However, we have found that virtual gHacks events are often more collaborative than a traditional in-person event.